Nuclear Nonproliferation Treaty

 The NPT Review Process

 The Treaty allows for the Parties to gather every five years to review its operation.
-At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference (RevCon) every five years, as well as holding Preparatory Committee (PrepCom) meetings in each of the three years preceding a RevCon.
-The 2014 PrepCom for the 2015 NPT RevCon will take place at the United Nations headquarters in New York from April 28-May 9 under the Non-Aligned Movement Chairmanship of Peruvian Ambassador Enrique Román-Morey.
-This will be the third meeting of the review cycle that will culminate in the 2015 NPT Review Conference.
+At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference every five years, as well as holding Preparatory Committee meetings during each of the three years preceding a RevCon.
+The 2015 NPT RevCon took place at the United Nations in New York in May 2015.